-- Algorithmic Bias: Prejudiced outcomes produced by AI systems, often arising from biased data used to train the algorithms or limitations in the design of the algorithms themselves.
-Mitigating algorithmic bias is crucial in legal applications of AI to ensure fair and just decision-making. - Artificial Neural Networks: Interconnected computing systems inspired by the structure of the human brain.
+• Algorithmic Bias: Prejudiced outcomes produced by AI systems, often arising from biased data used to train the algorithms or limitations in the design of the algorithms themselves.
+Mitigating algorithmic bias is crucial in legal applications of AI to ensure fair and just decision-making.

+- Artificial Neural Networks: Interconnected computing systems inspired by the structure of the human brain.
 These networks learn from data and can identify complex patterns, making them valuable for tasks like legal document classification and risk prediction in litigation. - Data Privacy: The right of individuals to control their personal data and how it is collected, used, and stored.
 The NDPA lays out the legal framework for data privacy in Nigeria. - Data Security: Measures taken to protect data from unauthorized access, use, disclosure, disruption, modification, or destruction.
 Robust data security is paramount when using AI in the legal sector, as it safeguards client confidentiality and protects sensitive legal data. - Deep Learning: A subfield of ML that utilizes artificial neural networks modeled after the human brain.
 These complex networks excel at tasks requiring high pattern recognition, such as legal document classification and e-discovery. - Explainable AI (XAI): Refers to the ability to understand the reasoning behind an AI system's outputs.
-XAI is essential in the legal domain, allowing lawyers to scrutinize AI recommendations and ensure they align with legal principles and the specific context of a case. - Generative Al: Artificial intelligence that creates entirely new content, like text, code, slides, images or videos.
+XAI is essential in the legal domain, allowing lawyers to scrutinize AI recommendations and ensure they align with legal principles and the specific context of a case. - Generative AI: Artificial intelligence that creates entirely new content, like text, code, slides, images or videos.
 This can be legal documents, but also applies to other creative fields.

-- Machine Learning (ML): A branch of AI that allows computers to learn from data without explicit programming.
-ML algorithms can analyze legal documents, identify patterns, and extract crucial information for tasks like contract review and due diligence. - Natural Language Processing (NLP): Enables computers understand and interpret human language.
+Natural Language Processing (NLP): Enables computers to understand and interpret human language.
 NLP-powered tools can analyze legal documents, contracts, and case law, facilitating tasks like legal research and sentiment analysis of judicial opinions.